Autonomous search of real-life environments combining dynamical system-based path planning and unsupervised learning: Experiments and results

-To validate the proposed methods described in this paper, we conducted three experiments.
 (1) We compared the total coverage time ($CT$) of developed CCPP application to that of the more established CPP method, boustrophedon coverage path planning (BCPP).
 These tests were carried out in three simulated environments of varying size, shape, and obstacle density.
-The robot used in these tests was a Turtlebot3 with a 2D LiDAR ($FOV$ ranging from 0 to 6.28 radians).
-(2) We performed real-life testing of the algorithms in a classroom environment.
-The robot used in this test was a Turtlebot2 with a camera sensor (with a $FOV$ ranging from -1.047 to 1.047 radians).
+The robot used in these tests was a TurtleBot3 with a 2D LiDAR ($FOV$ ranging from 0 to 6.28 radians).
+For each environment we set a desired coverage approximating complete coverage (100\% coverage) for both CPP methods.
+This made it possible to compare the thoroughness of coverage across the different environments.
+At the same time we recorded the coverage times of both CPP methods to see if they were in any way comparable (see section \ref{sec:Comparing coverage times}).
+(2) We performed real-life testing of the algorithms in a classroom environment (see section \ref{sec:Potential advantages of CCPP over BCPP}).
+The robot used in this test was a TurtleBot2 with a camera sensor (with a $FOV$ ranging from -1.047 to 1.047 radians).
 A video of the trial is available \footnote{\href{https://youtu.be/PYzDKsAqzLk}{Link to video}}.
+In this experiment, we evaluated both of the key metrics.
+Due to limitations in the sensor hardware, we set the desired coverage to 90\%, as explained in detail in the relevant section.
+We compared the coverage times of both methods, but the analysis of coverage thoroughness proved to be the more intriguing aspect.
+This was due to the computational drawbacks of cellular decomposition, which revealed a potential advantage of our CCPP method over BCPP.
 And (3) we evaluated the computational speed of coverage calculation method.
 This experiment was carried out in a simulated environment.
+The experiment aimed to examine whether the presented coverage calculation technique could still provide real time scanning for speeds up to 5 m/s (see section \ref{sec:Test of computational speed of coverage calculation technique}).
+The computational speed is crucial as it affects both thoroughness of coverage and coverage time.

-An additional experiment is also showcased at the end of this section to discuss the influence of parameters (specifically $n_{iter}$ and the number of zones) on coverage time.
+An additional experiment is also showcased at the end of this section to discuss the influence of parameters (specifically $n_{iter}$ and the number of zones) on coverage time (see section \ref{Parameters influence and Future Directions}).
 The source code of our CCPP application is available \footnote{\url{https://gitlab.com/dsim-lab/paper-codes/Autonomous_search_of_real-life_environments}}.
 All simulated and real-world environments contain only \textbf{static} obstacles.
+In both simulated and real-life experiments, the maps of environments was generated via the SLAM (using the gmapping ROS package ~\cite{gmapping}).

-\subsection{Comparing performance of CCPP and BCPP applications}
+\subsection{Comparing Performance of CCPP and BCPP Applications}